Thelle/KiteX/README.md

 Two further advantages of the kite system is that it can more easily capture wind at higher altitudes where the wind is more consistent, delivering the rated output a higher degree of the time.
 This will become especially important as a larger portion of the locally generated energy is from "unreliable" sources.
 Since the bending moment on the foundation of a kite mill is small to non-existent it will be much easier to setup these kite system in offshore conditions.

-From a technical perspective it would have been possible to make such a kite ever since the invention of the computer, but right now we are getting to a point in time where advances in materials and computer technology make is a viable and cheaper options.
+From a technical perspective it would have been possible to make such a kite ever since the invention of the computer, but right now we are getting to a point in time where advances in materials and computer technology make it a viable and cheaper option.

 ## What is the purpose of KiteX
 We would like to promote and carry out the development of kite technology in order to create a future with cheaper and only renewable energy.
 Cheaper energy will help societies reduce the average amount of "hard" work required to sustain a given living standard freeing up time to pursue more interesting exercises.
 We find the reflections in these answers quite interesting: [Quora - if energy was  free](https://www.quora.com/If-energy-was-free-and-renewable-how-would-the-economy-be-fundamentally-different-from-what-it-is-now)